 6. Represent You During the Hearing

-Aside from preparing you, disability lawyers will also represent you during the hearing.
+Aside from preparing you, social security disability attorneys will also represent you during the hearing.

 According to the private survey we mentioned earlier, half of those with legal representation during the hearing got approved.
 While only 23% of those who represented themselves won the case.